adicerbo/adicerbo/README.md

 ### Hey! 👋

 My name is Antonio DiCerbo.
-I'm a software developer who's recently graduated a software engineering bootcamp.
-I am passionate about what I'm doing and currently trying to absorb any and all knowledge I can in order to be as proficient as possible in this field.
+I'm a data analyst and software developer who's passionate about all things software and currently trying to absorb any and all knowledge I can in order to be as proficient as possible in this field.
 --
 About me:
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/antonio-dicerbo/"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/></a> or email me <a href="mailto:asdicerbo@gmail.com">asdicerbo@gmail.com</a>!